openenclave/openenclave/doc/refman/doxygen-howto.md

 ### Disabling doxygen documentation from blocks of code

-To disable doxygen documentatation from blocks of code of #defines, #typedefs, etc use the @cond command.
+To disable doxygen documentatation from blocks of code with #defines, #typedefs use the @cond command.
 Here is an example.

 /**
- * @cond DUMMY
+ * @cond EXCLUDE_FROM_DOC
  */
 <your code section goes here>
 /**
  * @endcond
  */
-So, unless you define DUMMY to Doxygen, the code block will be ignored.
+So, unless you define EXCLUDE_FROM_DOC to Doxygen, the code block will be ignored.